CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/introToSoftwareArchitecture.md

-#Intro To Software Architecture
+# Intro To Software Architecture

-####A General Definition of Software Architecture:
+#### A General Definition of Software Architecture:

 A set of principal design decisions about the system

-'Principal' just means a degree of importance that grants a design decision architectual status
+'Principal' just means a degree of importance that grants a design decision architectural status

 -